Nice to meet you.

 What I like about Assembly Neos:

-• I love that the dashboard is super clean and easy to customize, which helps me focus on the information that matters most.
+• There's a lot of love for the dashboard being super clean and easy to customize, which helps users focus on the information that matters most.

-• I love how intuitive and user-friendly the interface is.
-It didn’t take me long to get comfortable navigating through the platform.
+• Across multiple reviews, users call out how intuitive and user-friendly the interface is and that it didn’t take them long to get comfortable navigating through the platform.

 What G2 users like about Assembly Neos: